The Upper Midwest: A Road Trip for 2021 - Part I

 The pathway to Rapid City I had originally planned was superseded by a last-minute suggestion from my iPhone.
 Siri recommended taking BIA 27 through Wounded Knee and a corner of Badlands National Park.
 Intrigued, I had never visited Wounded Knee before -- the site of the 1890 massacre.
 It was just a few miles north on the highway from US 18.
 There were no obvious memorials when I got there -- no interpretive center or marker -- just a wayside parking area and a large red sign with an abbreviated account of what happened there 130 years ago engraved on both sides.

 The air was still and quiet and I felt a somberness about the place.
 I was the only person there.
 Suddenly, I heard a small voice beckon me from below the sign, down the embankment, about 50 feet away.
 It was a Native American woman seated under a tent, behind a table topped with handcrafted items.
 I went down to see what she was selling.
 The table was sparsely laid out with a few necklaces, some bracelets, a few bundles of dried herbs and four dream catchers.
-I bought one of the dream catchers which I hung from the rear-view mirror so that I could enjoy it for the next two weeks of my road trip.
+I bought one of the dream catchers which I hung from the rear-view mirror of my rental car so that I could enjoy it for the next two weeks.

 As BIA 27 was about to connect with SR 44, I noticed a collection of old, abandoned Wild West-style buildings alongside the highway.
 I stopped for a photo or two.